tedneward/Azgaarnoth/Creatures/Genies.md

 ## Efreeti
 Hulking genies of the Elemental Plane of Fire, the efreet are masters of flame, immune to fire and able to create it on a whim.
 Fine silk caftans and damask robes drape their magma-red or coal-black skin, and they bedeck themselves in brass and gold torcs, chains, and rings, all glittering with jewels.
 When an efreeti flies, its lower body transforms into a column of smoke and embers.

-***Haughty and Cruel.***.
-The efreet are deceptive, cunning, and cruel to the point of ruthlessness.
+***Haughty and Cruel.*** The efreet are deceptive, cunning, and cruel to the point of ruthlessness.
 They despise being forced into servitude and are relentless in pursuit of vengeance against creatures that have wronged them.
 Efreet don't see themselves in this light, naturally, and regard their race as fair and orderly, even as they admit to an enlightened sense of self-interest.

-***Spiteful Enslavers.***.
-Efreet view all other creatures as enemies or potential serfs.
+***Spiteful Enslavers.*** Efreet view all other creatures as enemies or potential serfs.
 They raid the Material Plane and the elemental planes, bringing captives back to their homes on the Elemental Plane of Fire.
 Efreet are oppressive tyrants toward those they force to labor for them.

-***Planar Raiders.***.
-Most efreet reside on the Elemental Plane of Fire, either in great domed fortresses of black glass and basalt surrounded by churning lakes of fire, or in the fabled City of Brass.
+***Planar Raiders.*** Most efreet reside on the Elemental Plane of Fire, either in great domed fortresses of black glass and basalt surrounded by churning lakes of fire, or in the fabled City of Brass.
 Additionally, efreet military outposts thronging with their minions can be found scattered throughout the planes.

 On the Material Plane, efreet dwell in fiery regions such as volcanoes and the burning expanses of the world's deserts.
 Their love of the desert brings them into conflict with the djinn that ride the desert whirlwinds, and with the earthbound dao.
 Efreet utterly despise marids, with whom they have maintained a passionate conflict throughout the history of both races.